leezl/cuda-convnet/README.md

 =====================
 OpenNI and Python:
     *Color Streams appear strange if they are stopped, and then restarted.
-    *Color and Depth Syncing is cannot be activated
+    *Color and Depth Syncing cannot be activated
-        -> the function takes no parameters, but complains in the OpenNI code that a aparameter is wrong
+        -> the function takes no parameters, but complains in the OpenNI code that a parameter is wrong
-    *Color and Depth can be read at the same time in Quarter size, (320,240, :), or if depth is (640, 480, 1), but not if color is (640, 480, 3), regardless of what depth is.
+    *On certain computers: Color and Depth can be read at the same time in Quarter size, (320,240, :), or if depth is (640, 480, 1), but not if color is (640, 480, 3), regardless of what depth is.
 Note: Color can be read at this size by itself.
-This only happens on certain computers.

 NOTES